Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 If your site isn’t frequently visited and you don’t mind the error messages being displayed to everyone, just change the word false to true.
 Error messages will now be shown when you load the site.

 If you’d rather keep the error messages private, comment that line out by typing // at the start, then paste in the following beneath it:

 define('WP_DEBUG', true); define('WP_DEBUG_LOG', true); define('WP_DEBUG_DISPLAY', false); @ini_set('display_errors',0);

 This will start outputting errors to a file in wp-content folder called error.log.
-If you refresh your FTP and see nothing after a minute or so, it’s possible it doesn’t have permission to create the file.
+If you refresh the FTP client and see nothing after a minute or so, it’s possible WordPress doesn’t have permission to create the file.
 Manually create a new error.log file and give it permission 666.

-My point: the 500 error could simply be a combination of server configs that present an incompatibility.
-This is unlikely if you’re using managed services, but with your own Virtual Private Server (why should you use a VPS instead of shared hosting?) you’re responsible for making sure everything works together, and this is harder than it sounds.
+My point is that the 500 error could simply be a combination of server configs that present an incompatibility.
+This is unlikely if you’re using managed services, but with your own Virtual Private Server (what is a virtual server, and why you might want one) you’re responsible for making sure everything works together, and this is harder than it sounds.

-I say may, because most shared hosts won’t actually let you increase the memory limit – you take what you’re given.
-Perhaps it’s time to consider other forms of hosting?
+Most shared hosts won’t actually let you increase the memory limit though—you get what you’re given.
+It may be time to consider other forms of hosting.

-Of course, if you’d taken backups before running any upgrades you’d have an easy route to recovery.
-It’s terrible when your site goes down – especially if it’s a source of income for you and not just a hobby – but by following this guide and being methodical, you should have it back up again soon.
+It can be scary when your site breaks—especially if it’s a source of income for you and not just a hobby.
+By following this guide and being methodical, you should have it back up again soon.